The Infrastructure of Trust¶

 The details of this endpoint are defined in the OID-FED Section 7.6.

-Each JWS containing a Trust Chain in the form of a JWS header parameter can be verified over time, since the entire Trust Chain is verifiable using the Trust Anchor's public key.
+Each JWT containing a Trust Chain in the JWT headers can be verified over time, since the entire Trust Chain is verifiable using the Trust Anchor's public key.

 Even if the Trust Anchor has changed its cryptographic keys for digital signature, the Federation Historical Keys endpoint always makes the keys no longer used available for historical signature verifications.

-• Trust attestations (Trust Chain) should be included in the JWS issued by Credential Issuers, and the Presentation Requests of RPs should contain the Trust Chain related to them (issuers of the presentation requests).
+Trust attestations (Trust Chain) should be included in the JWT issued by Credential Issuers, and the Presentation Requests of RPs should contain the Trust Chain related to them (issuers of the presentation requests).